collocations.org

 important, pressing, serious, urgent, weighty

-He left, saying he had pressing matters to attend to. | The question of his innocence is a weighty matter for this court.
+The question of his innocence is a weighty matter for this court.

-awkward, complex, complicated, delicate, difficult
+complex, complicated, controversial, delicate, difficult, sensitive

-I wasn''t sure how to approach the delicate matter of pay.
+I wasn't sure how to approach the delicate matter of pay.

-no easy, (no) simple
+no easy, no simple

-It is then a simple matter to print off the data you have collected. | It is no simple matter starting a new business.
+It is no simple matter starting a new business.

-They''ve agreed in theory, but now we need to discuss practical matters.
+They've agreed in theory, but now we need to discuss practical matters.

 His articles deal with a wide range of subject matter.